Skip to Content

 Fibonacci-related frequency ratios in the solar system are not unique to this model.
 They appear throughout the peer-reviewed literature:

-The Kirkwood Gaps in the asteroid belt provide dramatic visual confirmation: asteroids at simple integer resonances with Jupiter (3:1, 5:2, 2:1) have been swept away, while those at Fibonacci-related frequencies survive.
+The Kirkwood Gaps in the asteroid belt provide dramatic visual confirmation: asteroids at simple integer resonances with Jupiter (3:1, 5:2, 2:1) have been swept away, while those at Fibonacci-related resonances (like the Hilda group at 3:2) form stable clusters.

 3. KAM theory explains why